 Dr. Aria Fallah is a fellowship trained pediatric neurosurgeon who practices at UCLA Mattel Children’s Hospital and Ronald Reagan UCLA Medical Center.
 He is an Assistant Professor of Neurosurgery and Pediatrics at the David Geffen School of Medicine at UCLA.
 He is board certified in Neurosurgery by the Royal College of Physicians and Surgeons.
-He is a thoughtful and meticulous surgeon specialized in research and treatment of pediatric neurosurgical conditions including medically intractable epilepsy, spasticity and hydrocephalus.
+He is also board certified by the American Board of Pediatric Neurological Surgery.
+He is a thoughtful and meticulous surgeon specialized in research and treatment of pediatric neurosurgical conditions including medically intractable epilepsy, hydrocephalus and spasticity.
 He also has special expertise in brain tumors, arachnoid cysts, spinal dysraphism, craniofacial anomalies and other congenital malformations of the developing nervous system.

 Over the past 4 decades, the world-class pediatric epilepsy surgery program at UCLA has pioneered novel treatments, established protocols, developed diagnostic tools and created evidence-based guidelines that have revolutionized the care of children with medically intractable epilepsy.
 We have the experience of over 800 curative epilepsy operations and have been one of the leading programs globally since inception.
 Working closely with expert colleagues from pediatric epileptology, pediatric neuroradiology, pediatric neuropathology, pediatric neuropsychology, child psychiatry and pediatric neuro-rehabilitation, we achieve the best outcomes for our patients.